 |Diet & Feeding||Carnivore|

 |GH||5 - 20|

-Siamese Tiger Fish are found on the Southeast mainland of Asia in the Chao Phraya the Mekong river basin in the centre of Thailand, the Kapuas basin in western Borneo, the Musi basin in Sumatra and Cambodia.
-The origin of this fish can be defined by the number of stripes on the fish.
-Fish from Southeast Asia will typically have 5 bars and the ones from Borneo and Sumatra will usually have 6 to 7 bars.
+The Siamese Tiger Fish is a striking and fascinating fish species that is a native inhabitant of the Southeast mainland of Asia, specifically found in the Chao Phraya and Mekong River Basins in central Thailand, as well as in the Kapuas basin in western Borneo, the Musi basin in Sumatra, and Cambodia.
+The number of stripes on the fish can be used to distinguish their origin, with Southeast Asian fish typically having 5 bars and those from Borneo and Sumatra having 6 to 7 bars.